thuang6/platform-resource-manager/README.md

 # Platform Resource Manager

-Platform Resource Manager is a suite of software package to help cluster owner to safely co-locate best-efforts jobs with latency-critical jobs in a cluster.
-It provides an analyze tool to build model for platform resource contention detection.
-Also it provides an agent to monitor and control platform resources (CPU Cycle, Last Level Cache, Memory Bandwidth, etc.. ) in a node.
+Platform Resource Manager is a suite of software packages to help a Cloud Service Provider to co-locate best-efforts jobs with latency-critical jobs in a cluster.
+The suite provides an analyze tool to build a model for platform resource contention detection.
+The suite also provides an agent to monitor and control platform resources (CPU Cycle, Last Level Cache, Memory Bandwidth, etc.. ) on each node.

 ## Requirements